-San Diego, located on the Southern California coast bordering Mexico, is the eighth-most populous U.S. city, boasting over 1.4 million residents within the city and 3.3 million in its metropolitan area.
-It serves as the county seat of San Diego County.
-Renowned for its pleasant Mediterranean climate, numerous beaches and parks, and strong ties to the U.S. Navy, San Diego has also become a hub for wireless communication, electronics, healthcare, and biotechnology advancements.
+San Diego is a major city on the Pacific coast of Southern California, bordering Mexico.
+With a population exceeding 1.4 million, it's the eighth-largest U.S. city and the second-largest in California.
+The San Diego metropolitan area is home to over 3.3 million people.
+It serves as the county seat of San Diego County and is celebrated for its pleasant Mediterranean climate, numerous beaches and parks, strong ties to the U.S. Navy, and growing prominence in wireless technology, electronics, healthcare, and biotechnology.

-In 1911, San Diego's first tuna cannery was founded, marking the beginning of the city's prominent role in the tuna fishing and canning industry.
+In 1911, San Diego's first tuna cannery was founded, marking the beginning of the city's reign as "the tuna capital of the world".

-In 1912, San Diego was the location of a free speech fight involving the Industrial Workers of the World and the city government regarding freedom of speech, resulting in civil disobedience and riots.
+In 1912, San Diego became the site of a free speech fight between the Industrial Workers of the World and the city government.
+The city government passed an ordinance forbidding the freedom of speech along an area of "Soapbox Row" that led to civil disobedience, vigilantism, police violence, the abduction of Emma Goldman's husband Ben Reitman and multiple riots.

-In 1915, San Diego hosted the Panama–California Exposition in Balboa Park, which led to the establishment of the San Diego Zoo.
+In 1915, San Diego hosted the Panama–California Exposition in Balboa Park.
+The menagerie of exotic animals at the exposition formed the basis for the San Diego Zoo.

-In 1916, rainmaker Charles Hatfield was blamed for $4 million in damages and accused of causing San Diego's worst flood, which resulted in the deaths of about 20 Japanese American farmers.
+In 1916, rainmaker Charles Hatfield was blamed for $4 million in damages and accused of causing San Diego's worst flood, during which about 20 Japanese American farmers died.

-In 1916, the Stingaree neighborhood, the original site of San Diego's first Chinatown, was demolished by anti-vice campaigners to create the Gaslamp Quarter.
+In 1916, the Stingaree neighborhood, home to San Diego's first Chinatown and "Soapbox Row", was demolished by anti-vice campaigners to make way for the Gaslamp Quarter.

 December 1921 was the wettest month on record in San Diego, with 9.21 inches (234 mm) of rainfall.

-In 1925, Ryan Airlines, later known as Ryan Aeronautical, was founded in San Diego, contributing to the city's reputation as an aviation hub.
+In 1923, Consolidated Aircraft (later Convair) was founded in San Diego, contributing to the city's reputation as "The Air Capital of the West".

-In 1927, Charles A. Lindbergh's plane, the Spirit of St. Louis, was built in San Diego by Ryan Airlines, marking a significant achievement in aviation history.
+In 1927, Charles A. Lindbergh's plane, the Spirit of St. Louis, was built in San Diego by Ryan Airlines.

-By 1930, San Diego was host to Naval Base San Diego, Naval Training Center San Diego, San Diego Naval Hospital, Camp Matthews, and Camp Kearny, solidifying its role as a major military center.
+By 1930, San Diego was hosting Naval Base San Diego, Naval Training Center San Diego, San Diego Naval Hospital, Camp Matthews, and Camp Kearny (now Marine Corps Air Station Miramar), solidifying its status as a military hub.

-In 1935, San Diego hosted the California Pacific International Exposition in Balboa Park, continuing to showcase the city's attractions and developments.
+In 1935, San Diego hosted the California Pacific International Exposition in Balboa Park.

-On September 22, 1945, Japan had scheduled the launch of "Operation Cherry Blossoms at Night", a plan to attack multiple U.S. cities including San Diego, with kamikaze planes filled with plague-infected fleas, but the plan was not executed due to Japan's surrender five weeks earlier.
+On September 22, 1945, Japan had a plan called "Operation Cherry Blossoms at Night" to target San Diego for biological attack using kamikaze planes filled with fleas infected with plague, but the plan was not carried out because Japan surrendered five weeks earlier.

-In 1948, the stretch of SR 163 that passes through Balboa Park was built as part of US 80 and US 395, becoming San Diego's oldest freeway.
+In 1948, the stretch of SR 163 passing through Balboa Park became San Diego's oldest freeway, then part of US 80 and US 395.

 On May 16, 1949, KFMB, San Diego's first television station, began broadcasting.

-Since 1950, the average surface temperature of the water at Scripps Pier has increased by almost 3 °F (1.7 °C), according to scientists at Scripps Institution of Oceanography.
+Since 1950, the average surface temperature of the water at Scripps Pier has increased by almost 3 °F (1.7 °C).

-In 1952, the FCC began licensing UHF channels, allowing cities like San Diego to acquire more stations.
+In 1952, the Federal Communications Commission (FCC) began licensing UHF channels, allowing cities like San Diego to acquire more television stations.

 In 1961, the San Diego Chargers of the National Football League (NFL) arrived in San Diego.